Rahmantl/Python_first_course/README.md

 # Python
-some codes in Maktab-- course--
+some codes in Maktab-- first course--